-This report is a Municipal Service Review (MSR) and Sphere of Influence (SOI) update for the City of South San Francisco (City).
+This report is a MSR and SOI update for the City.
 California Government Code Section 56430 requires that the Local Agency Formation Commissions (LAFCos) complete MSRs and SOI reviews on all cities and special districts.
 LAFCo is an independent entity with jurisdiction over the boundaries of cities and special districts.
 An SOI is a plan for the boundaries of a city or special district.
-The MSR and

-SOI update do not represent a proposal for reorganization of agencies, but rather a Statemandated study of service provisions of an agency.
+The MSR and SOI update do not represent a proposal1 for reorganization of agencies, but rather a State-mandated study of service provisions of an agency.